Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - Relate the abstract theme to real-world examples and perspectives.

-13. Are there any specific books for essay preparation?
+13. Are there any recommended books or resources for UPSC essay preparation?

 While no single book suffices, these resources are helpful: